jb-lopez/AvantLink/readme.md

 ## Description

 The task list uses Laravel for the back end and for compiling the front end (views).
 Angular is used in the task list to render the view.
+Laravel is used on the backend as an API, to which tasks can be added, deleted, and fetched.

 ## Hurdles Overcome